Chair for Public Health and Health Services Research

 COVID Kids Bavaria Studie

-Health-related Quality of Life and psychosocial aspects in children in the course of the COVID 19 pandemic; cooperation with the COVID Kids Bavaria Team (ongoing)
+Health-related Quality of Life and psychosocial aspects in children in the course of the COVID 19 pandemic; cooperation with the COVID Kids Bavaria Team (Link)

 Contact: Hannah Schillok, Michaela Coenen, Caroline Jung-Sievers